Grooming the Irish Setter

 CHARACTER

 The Irish Setter is affectionate, intelligent, and energetic.
 They are deeply bonded to their people and thrive on routine and interaction.
 Because they are both active and coat-heavy, grooming should be approached as regular maintenance rather than occasional correction.
+Consistent grooming not only preserves coat quality but also allows owners to monitor skin health, ear condition, and overall comfort.

 Problem Solution

-Matting in feathering Frequent brushing and light conditioning only where needed
+Matting in feathering Frequent brushing and light conditioning only where needed.

-Over-soft coat Reduce conditioner and improve drying technique
+Over-soft coat Reduce conditioner and improve drying technique.

-Dull or faded color Rotate cleansing baths and avoid product buildup
+Dull or faded color Rotate cleansing baths and avoid product buildup.

-Heavy shedding Increase brushing frequency rather than over-bathing
+Heavy shedding Increase brushing frequency rather than over-bathing.

-Most Irish Setters do best on a 2–4 week bathing schedule, adjusted for activity level and coat condition.
+Most Irish Setters do best on a 2–4 week bathing schedule, adjusted for activity level and coat condition: active or field dogs typically every 2–3 weeks, pet or show dogs every 3–4 weeks.
+Over-bathing or excessive conditioning can soften the coat and contribute to matting.

 Proper drying is critical.
 Irish Setters should be towel-dried first, followed by forced-air drying to the skin.
 Feathering must be fully dried to prevent knots and skin irritation.